weechat/scripts/Contributing.md

   - do **NOT** update the author name in script (used in `register` function), it must always contain the original script author, even if you are doing large updates in the script
   - make any Python script compatible with Python 3.x, the support of Python 2.x is now optional.

+The script is automatically checked in CI, see [Automatic checks on scripts](#automatic-checks-on-scripts).

 ## Deleting a script

 Deleting a script must be done for a justified decision, for example such reasons are valid: